pimcore/customer-data-framework/doc/SegmentAssignment.md

 ## Retrieving assigned segments

-To retrieve segments assigned to
+To retrieve segments assigned to a certain element, `SegmentManagerInterface::getSegmentsForElement` and `SegmentManagerInterface::getSegmentsForElementId` return an array of fully hydrated CustomerSegments